 CMPC FINAS – Content Malaysia Pitching Center, Kuala Lumpur, Malaysia, 14th to 16th June 2017

-We are very pleased to be able to offer one of these workshops through the CMPC FINAS – Content Malaysia Pitching Center in Kuala Lumpur between the 14th – 16th June 2017.
+The workshop was offered through the CMPC FINAS – Content Malaysia Pitching Center in Kuala Lumpur between the 14th – 16th June 2017.

 The Content Malaysia Pitching Centre is an initiative designed to help Malaysian content creators and producers create good content with good entertainment values and is commercially appealing to viewers and the market.
 To achieve this goal, Malaysia will have to have good scriptwriters and producers.

 To achieve the objective of the good scriptwriters and producers, the centre provides the industry with a physical facility where they can gather to attend workshops and master classes, participate in industry and community events, and interact with right buyers and distributors.